buerokratt/Ruuter/samples/GUIDE.md

 * If there is a `messages.yml` DSL in another "main directory", for example the `POST` directory, but not in the `GET` directory, then that DSL will not be executed.

+### Request body

+Ruuter supports request body as formdata or JSON format.
+If formdata is used, duplicate keys are ignored so the functionality is kept the same as for JSON, which does not allow duplicate keys.

+For multipart (file) requests, all file data should be in field `file` which can be duplicate; content of these files will be accessible through the array `body.file[]`.

 ### DSL query responses

 A DSL query always returns a fixed response in the form of: